rgschmitz1/equipment-tracker/README.md

 # equipment-tracker

-A simple equipment tracking system written in php
+An equipment tracking system written in php

 ## General Setup